TobitSoftware/chayns-components/docs/components/expandable-content.md

 <div align="center"><h1>ExpandableContent</h1></div>

-A component collapses or expands its children based on the `open`-prop.
+A collapsible section that reveals its children with a height transition.

 ## Usage